242: No Such Thing As The Ancient Monty Python Dynasty

 And still, no one's been able to come anywhere near close.

-So, the reigning world champion for it, which has still never convinced anyone that it's a human, it's just come kind of the closest, is this robot called Mitsuku, who claims to be an 18-year-old girl from Leeds, and who is
+So the reigning world champion for it, which has still never convinced anyone that it's a human, it's just come kind of the closest, is this robot called Mitsuku, who claims to be an 18-year-old girl from Leeds and who is

 don't really know why.

-But she was made by this guy called called Steve Warsik, and he was just a techno DJ who had, like,
+And she's won four times running.
+But she was made by this guy called Steve Warsik, and he was just a techno DJ who had, like,

-And he was uploading all this dance music that he was making and techno music.
+he wanted to be mixing tunes online, and he was uploading all this dance music that he was making and techno music.

 And he developed this kind of complimentary teddy bear chat bot just for the site as like an extra thing.
+And he realized everyone way, way preferred the chat bot to any of his music.

 And so he focused on that, and he's gone on to massively win this.
+So online, you can talk to Mitsuku.

 And I thought I'd give it a go to see if I could tell if she was a robot or not.

-I mean I knew she was but.
+I mean, I knew she was, but

+so she said, How are you?
 And I said, I'm pretty good.
+How's things there?

 And she said, I know you are good.

-And I said, how do you know that?
+And I said, How do you know that?

 And she said, because everybody knows things about themselves.